Before the Siege

-The story behind the Battles for Khe Sanh is a complex one.
-It involves things that happened at high and lower levels over a period of years, all of which contributed to the events which culminated in the firestorm that was Tet 1968.
+The story behind the series of battles for Khe Sanh is a complex one involving people and events at high and low levels over a period of years, all of which contributed to the events which culminated in the firestorm that was Tet 1968.

 Some background may be useful to help understand the "big picture."